upper waypoint

 “We are tied to it because of necessity,” he told the councilmembers.
 “If there is a viable replacement, just because of cost alone, I think most of us would switch over.”
 He said the department has tested alternative technologies, including one in the midst of a 30-day trial.

-Councilmember Charlene Wang, who chairs the public safety committee, said it was “undeniable” that Cellebrite had been used by authoritarian regimes to surveil people without consent, but that it’s also used in democratic nations to investigate violent organized crime and human trafficking.
+Councilmember Charlene Wang, who chairs the Public Safety Committee, said it was “undeniable” that Cellebrite had been used by authoritarian governments to surveil people without consent, but added that it’s also used in democratic nations to investigate violent organized crime and human trafficking.

 She said not approving the contract would hurt OPD’s ability to solve violent crimes.